Jean-Jacques Muyembe-Tamfum

 Jean-Jacques Muyembe is a Congolese microbiologist.
-He is the general director of the Democratic Republic of the Congo Institut National pour la Recherche Biomedicale (INRB).
-He was part of team at the Yambuku Catholic Mission Hospital that investigated the first Ebola outbreak, and was part of the effort that discovered Ebola as a new disease, although his exact role is still subject to controversy.
+He is the general director of Institut National pour la Recherche Biomedicale of DR Congo.
+He was part of team at the Yambuku Catholic Mission Hospital that investigated the first Ebola outbreak, and was part of the effort that discovered Ebola as a new disease.
 In 2016, he led the research that designed, along with other researchers at the INRB and the National Institute of Health Vaccine Research Center in the US, one of the most promising treatment for Ebola, mAb114.
 The treatment was successfully tested during recent outbreaks in the DRC, on the express decision of the then DRC Minister of Health, Dr Oly Ilunga, despite advice against this from the World Health Organization.

 Early life and education

 Muyembe grew up in Bandundu Province, the child of farmers.
 He was educated in schools run by the Catholic Jesuit order.
 He studied medicine, starting in 1962, at Lovanium University in Léopoldville (now Kinshasa) and graduated in 1969, there he became interested in microbiology.
 He earned a PhD in virology at the University of Leuven in Belgium, working on viral infections with mouse models.
 He returned to Zaire (another former name of the Democratic Republic of the Congo) in 1973 and worked in the cholera outbreak control.
 In 1974 there was a cholera outbreak in Matadi, which was the first crisis that Muyembe worked on.